Your chance to control the outbreak

 If a student is not nominated by the school, they have the opportunity to compete.
 They are required to answer several short-answer questions.
 Those with the top responses will be admitted into the competition.
 Self-registering students may apply starting January 20, 2021.
 Go to student self-registraion form.

 Students who have been nominated by a Dean/Director/PAA Advisor/Faculty to participate in the competition will be notified by a NASPAA Simulation Competition team member.
 Registration will open December 1, 2020.
 As a nominee, you be placed in the priority applicant pool.
 You will need to register to confirm your participation by the deadline, January 25, 2021.

 When is the Competition held?

-The competition date is dependent on competition site.
-Different sites are hosting the NASPAA-Batten Simulation Competition on different dates.
+The competition date is dependent on competition site, according to time zone.
+Different schools are sponsoring the NASPAA-Batten Simulation Competition on different dates.

 2021 Competition Sites

 The countdown to competition day is on!
 Hear about our sites, pre-registration, as well as associated NASPAA and CLSG events.